ellepannitto/my-website/content/authors/admin/_index.md

   url: "https://www.cimec.unitn.it/"

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a second year PhD student in Computational Semantics at the CLIC (Language, Interaction and Computation) Laboratory at CIMeC.
+bio: I'm a third year PhD student in Computational Semantics at the CLIC (Language, Interaction and Computation) Laboratory at CIMeC.

 #interests: []